Perkedel/Kaded-fnf-mods/CREDIT.md

 - https://api.haxeflixel.com/flixel/ui/FlxDPadMode.html dpad mode for the virtual pad
 - https://snippets.haxeflixel.com/input/keyboard/ keyboard how to
 - https://snippets.haxeflixel.com/input/ what input examples
-- https://gamebanana.com/threads/219778 avoid reuploading sky mod for the time being.
+- https://gamebanana.com/threads/219778 ~~avoid reuploading sky mod for the time being.
 I think, that's indefinite.
 Oh, speaking of browsing Git commit history, that's what I did.
 I turn back to time, right before the removal of Sky mod, and take everything Sky as all as I can.
 Assets, Codes, Projects, everything I know it would have one.
-May come back later if I missed anything. ssssshh, don't tell bbpanzu! if he know this he'll turn back in time and force push this alternate timeline like if Sky never been existed. wait a minute. uh oh! peck!
+May come back later if I missed anything. ssssshh, don't tell bbpanzu! if he know this he'll turn back in time and force push this alternate timeline like if Sky never been existed. wait a minute. uh oh! peck!~~ resolved
 - https://youtu.be/7awd-y_DTQY PEAR & https://twitter.com/gothmei/status/1309307834677571585 gothmei. peck, the tweet is gone. there is no preservation in twitter after all.
 We lost the little pogchamp voice. oh wait, PEAR still has it!
 - https://haxeflixel.com/documentation/flxtween/ how to tween
 - https://youtu.be/u1DKR9cOxnM Funkin modder direct trailer